Obsidian Studio - Eurorack Power Series

 With some set-ups you will be able to easily run three rows from one active module (1 active + 2 passive).

 If you have very power hungry modules in your set-up, then you may need an active busboards on every row.

 A good middle ground starting point is to have one passive module per active module.

-Simply remove the Quick-Clip-4 connectors connecting it to any other active modules on the right hand side, attached a Quick-Clip-2 connector to supply 15V DC on the left hand side, and install the 3 Active Modules in their respective sockets on the busboard.
+Simply remove the Quick-Clip-4 cable connecting it to any other active modules on the right hand side, attached a Quick-Clip-2 cable to supply 15V DC on the left hand side, and install the 3 Active Modules in their respective sockets on the busboard.